oneinctrl/oneinctrl.github.io/_posts/bitwarden/2023-11-01-bitwarden.md

 I immediately contacted the team managing the instance - DevOps, to alert of the secret and the access to the database.
 The response was along the lines of "so what if you have access to the hashes", "only a limited number of employees have access to the repository" and overall that this is not a problem.

-After some back and forth of me trying to explain the risk and the potential impact of the current situation, we finally agreed that the password would be revoked and network rules would be implemented to limit the access to the database only to admins, not everyone on the VPN.
+After some back and forth of me trying to explain the potential risk and impact of the current situation, we finally agreed that the password would be revoked and network rules would be implemented to limit the access to the database only to admins, not everyone on the VPN.
 I had to accept that my finding is not so critical for the time being.

 A month later, the internal ticket for changing the database password was still untouched.
-In a second attempt to fix this, I logged into the database with the good old connection string.
+In a second attempt to escalate this, I logged into the database with the good old connection string.
 After looking around at the different tables, columns and relations between them I decided to dump the database and to analyse it locally.

 {% highlight bash %}
 pg_dumpall -h <ip> -p 5433 -U bitwardenuser -W -f backup.sql
 {% endhighlight %}

 This command created a dump of the whole database and stored it in a simple SQL file with all the create table and insert statements.
-To restore the database into a local instance and run Vaultwarden:
+The following commands restore the database into a local instance and run Vaultwarden:

 {% highlight bash %}
 # Pull PostgreSQL docker image